dobladov/astro-blog/src/content/blog/srr-with-bun-and-react/index.md

 **⚠️ Disclaimer**: I'm not implementing [React Server Components](https://react.dev/reference/rsc/server-components), but good old React hydrated on the client.

-I want to mention another repo that is doing similar logic, but all responses come from the sever: [alexkates/ssr-bun-react](https://github.com/alexkates/ssr-bun-react/blob/main/index.tsx), a good approach if you want to have a more traditional SSR.
+I want to mention another repo that is doing similar logic, but all responses come from the server: [alexkates/ssr-bun-react](https://github.com/alexkates/ssr-bun-react/blob/main/index.tsx), a good approach if you want to have a more traditional SSR.

 ## Why did I choose Bun?

-It’s a batteries includes tool, if you had to make SSR work with webpack and node, you might know how much of a pain is to deal with JSX in both in the server and client, then add other issues like babel plugins, common JS modules vs ESM and you realize most of the setup is to exists to fix issues related to JavaScript instead of focusing on writing code.
+It’s a batteries-included tool, if you had to make SSR work with webpack and node, you might know how much of a pain it is to deal with JSX in both the server and client, then add other issues like babel plugins, common JS modules vs ESM and you realize most of the setup exists to fix issues related to JavaScript instead of focusing on writing code.

 Bun solves all of those directly for you, including the server, although you might want to use [Elysia](https://elysiajs.com/) or [Express](https://expressjs.com/) for more complex apps.

 I have to be honest, so far I’m not using [Bun](https://bun.sh/) at work or in any projects that are critical, only side projects and occasional scripts, but I love it so far, and the only thing that worries me is the company behind it cutting funding or trying to lock you in their ecosystem or the main developers leaving the project, because wow, what an incredible job they are making with such a small team.

-In any case it’s a project that’s forcing [Node](https://nodejs.org/en) and [Deno](https://deno.com/) to improve themselves and this competition so far brings many new functionalities that make my work easier.
+In any case, it’s a project that’s forcing [Node](https://nodejs.org/en) and [Deno](https://deno.com/) to improve themselves and this competition so far brings many new functionalities that make my work easier.

 ## Build process